Professional internships play a key role in the education of each student in Kent State's School of Journalism and Mass Communication.

 - All Kent State University JMC undergraduate students are required to complete an internship.

 - For students to receive credit, the internship must be in the student’s chosen major and supervised by a professional in the student’s field of study.

 - JMC requires all internship work experiences be off-campus, with the exception of Digital Media Production internships.
 DMP allows on- campus internships under certain circumstances.

 - One credit hour will be earned for 150 hours of internship work.
 Students in Journalism, Digital Media Production and Public Relations are required to earn one credit hour.

-- Advertising students in catalog year 2013 and earlier are required to earn one credit hour.
-Advertising students in catalog year 2014 and beyond are required to complete two credit hours of internship.
+- Advertising students are required are required to complete two credit hours of internship.
 This requirement, unique to Advertising, can be met by taking a 300-hour internship for two credit hours or two 150-hour internships for one credit hour each.